-If you're wondering how to do Transcendental Meditation, keep reading to learn its ins and outs from a seasoned practitioner.
+Here's how to do Transcendental Meditation, according to a seasoned practitioner.

 The main difference between Transcendental Meditation and other forms of meditation is the mantra you're asked to repeat during a meditation session.
 "In TM, the mantra, used as the vehicle to help the mind settle down, is a meaningless sound versus other types of meditation that use words, phrases, or visualizations during the meditation practice," says Pink.
-By focusing exclusively on your mantra, says the Mayo Clinic, you aim to achieve a state of perfect stillness and consciousness.
+By focusing exclusively on your mantra, you aim to achieve a state of perfect stillness and consciousness.

-The other differentiator is while some meditation practices encourage emptying the mind of all thoughts, TM is more about letting thoughts come and go, like the passive activity of watching a cloud float by.
-According to Pink, this can be an incredible strategy to manage daily anxieties created by worrisome thinking.
+While some meditation practices encourage emptying the mind of all thoughts, TM encourages thoughts to come and go, like the passive activity of watching a cloud float by.
+According to Pink, this is an incredible strategy to manage daily anxieties created by worrisome thinking.
 "It teaches you how to create a space between you and your thoughts and become an observer."

 The journey of Transcendental Meditation begins by finding a certified TM teacher and taking courses to learn the practice.
 Teachers are certified by Maharishi Foundation USA, a federally-recognized non-profit organization.
-As an experienced practitioner, Pink meditates twice a day for 20 minutes.
-"It's so easy and relaxing, and it's something I look forward to doing," she says.
+As an experienced practitioner, Pink meditates twice-daily for 20 minutes.
 Here's what a typical practice looks like, according to Pink:

 1. Sit in a comfortable chair with your feet on the ground and hands in your lap.
 Leave your legs and arms uncrossed.